-RESPONSES TO QUESTIONS FOR THE RECORD SUBMITTED TO SPECIAL ENVOY JONATHAN WINER BY SENATOR BOXER
+RESPONSES TO QUESTIONS FOR THE RECORD SUBMITTED TO SPECIAL ENVOY JONATHAN WINER BY SENATOR BOXER tary force under the authority of a Libyan unity government?

 Question 1.
 Following the ouster of former Libyan President Muammar Qaddafi, Libyan authorities did not allow a foreign force to provide for security during Libya's political transition and development a military force.
 Some U.S. officials have asserted that this is one of the reasons for Libya's current instability.